-In 2010-2011, four companies — Steelcase, Whirlpool, Novozymes and Novo Nordisk — had engaged with me to help them improve the effectiveness of early research and development—the “fuzzy front end.”
-They wanted different things: speed and acceleration, focus and improved collaboration, more predictable launch dates tied to market need, the ability to improve the quality of concepts that were approved for development.
+In 2010-2011, four companies — Steelcase, Whirlpool, Novozymes and Novo Nordisk — had engaged with me to help them improve the effectiveness of early research and development, the “fuzzy front end.”
+They wanted different things: speed and acceleration, focus and improved collaboration, more predictable launch dates tied to market need and the ability to improve the quality of concepts that were approved for development.

 By 2012, the independent solutions had converged on a system I called “Rapid Learning Cycles.”

 The term derives from an idea that Allen Ward, a professor at the University of Michigan, had begun exploring before his untimely death in 2004.
 Tim Schipper of Steelcase had also done some exploration of this concept and our efforts converged there.
 Then others joined me.

 Kathy Iberle, an expert in Agile, worked with me at Novo Nordisk to strengthen the Agile program management methods at the core of the framework.
 Roger Johnson at Whirlpool and Carsten Lauridsen at Novozymes gave excellent feedback on early versions, and we ran pilot teams at all four companies concurrently.
 Along the way, I observed the teams’ progress, honed the practices that worked and sought to remove the obstacles they found.

 Two years later, the framework was nearly in place — and it was working better than anything I had ever attempted to do in product development.